 If you have a kid as obsessed with boats and trains as we do, a train and boat excursion are a must.

-My son fell in love with TSS Earnslaw (an old steamboat in Queenstown) so we added on an afternoon cruise on our last day there.
+My son fell in love with TSS Earnslaw (an old steamboat in Queenstown), so we added on an afternoon cruise on our last day there.

-The ship has its own mini museum on board and you can watch them shovel the coal that makes the ship go.
-It was a splurge but well worth it since it made him so happy!
+The ship has its own mini museum on board, and you can watch them shovel the coal that makes the ship go.

 Day 15: Auckland